mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 > The best time to create a blog was 5yrs ago.
 Second best time is today - Chinese Proverb

 Each and every one of us engineers have dealt with unique career paths, apps, teams, architecture, challenges.
 We all have a lot of insight to share.
 I used to write a lot on Stack Overflow.
 I still do, but blogging lets me explore my own passions more deeply and be less reactive to a question on Stackoverflow.
 It's a different and more fluid medium.
+And obviously it widens your network and can help add prestige to your profile.

 ## Content Creation